5 Benefits Of Holistic Therapy In Alcohol Rehab

 4. Better Overall Health

-5. Increased Self Esteem and Identity
+5. Increased Self-Esteem and Identity

 Addiction is a shame-based disorder that creates a cycle of destructive behavior.
-When you feel unworthy and ashamed, your sense of self takes a hit, and you may begin to feel lost and unsure of who you are.
-Holistic therapy helps address the trauma that causes alcoholism and other substance use disorders and can help improve your self-esteem and identity as you learn new skills and remember that you are capable and worthy.
+When you feel unworthy and ashamed, your sense of self takes a hit, and you begin to feel lost and unsure of who you are.
+Holistic therapy helps address the trauma that causes alcoholism and other substance use disorders and helps improve your self-esteem and identity as you learn new skills and remember that you are capable and worthy.

-Is Holistic Therapy More Helpful Than Medication Assisted Therapy?
+Is Holistic Therapy More Helpful Than Medication-Assisted Therapy?

-To put it simply, there are benefits to both approaches.
-Holistic therapy and medication-assisted therapy(MAT) are both useful tools that can help people make incredible progress on their healing journeys.
+No, holistic therapy is not more helpful than medication-assisted therapy.
+To put it simply, there are benefits to both holistic therapy and medication-assisted therapy(MAT).
+They are valuable tools that help people make incredible progress on their healing journeys.
 Many addiction experts agree that a multi-modality approach to recovery works best.
-It’s not a question of which modality is better, but which combination of modalities can help this specific individual at any given stage in recovery.
+It’s not a question of which modality is better, but which combination of modalities helps this specific individual at any given stage in recovery.

 What Other Alternative Therapies Work For Alcohol Use Disorder?

-There are many kinds of therapies that work for alcohol use disorder, including evidence-based and alternative therapies.
-Some people benefit from experiential therapies like Reiki and other forms of energy healing, as well as mindful movement practices like Tai Chi and Qigong that promote health and well-being.
 Other alternative therapies include changing your diet with the help of a nutritionist while changing your lifestyle to include self-care while limiting your exposure to toxic people and places.
 Some people even move to another state or country so they can benefit from a complete change in climate and environment.

 Share This Post